sandertrilectronics/znp-host-stm32/README.md

 # znp-host-stm32
+An example project for interfacing with the ZNP firmware on a CC2530 Zigbee Module from TI using an STM32 microcontroller.

-This project contains the znp-host-framework as found in:
+This project expands the znp-host-framework as found in:

 https://github.com/pengphei/znp-host-framework

 The framework has been ported to the STM32 and some extra missing commands are added.
-The goal of this repository is to support all commands, just as Z-Tool on the PC would, but executable from the STM32 processor (or any other embedded device).
+A lot of other code that was not meant for an embedde device was removed (file IO, malloc, etc).
+The goal of this repository is to support all commands in the ZNP firmware, just as Z-Tool on the PC would, but executable from the STM32 processor (or any other embedded device).

 # Software Buildup
 The project uses FreeRTOS to manage two tasks: